 ABC inventory analysis is very useful in inventory management as it identifies the keys areas worthy of your focus.
 Once your goods are separated into three buckets, you can determine workloads and inventory reordering plans.

 For example, after performing an ABC analysis, you discover that you haven't been putting much effort behind marketing some of your 'A' products.
-You can now give them the attention they deserve and even intentionally backorder some to increase your revenue.
+You can now give them the attention they deserve and even intentionally backorder (what is backorder?) some to increase your revenue.
 The same goes for underperforming 'C' products, as you can stop wasting time and money on them.

 How to Use ABC Analysis in Inventory Management